-The Office of the Director of Public Prosecutions has four divisions:
+The Office has four divisions:

-- 1. The Directing Division is responsible for the overall direction of serious criminal proceedings. - 2.
-The Prosecution Support Services Division is responsible for supporting the criminal prosecution work in the areas of international law, victims liaison and policy and research. - 3.
+- 1. The Directing & Specialist Units Division is responsible for the overall direction of serious criminal proceedings.
+The two specialised Units within this Division focus on serious and sexual offences and financial crime: The Sexual and Serious Offences Unit and the Special Financial Crime Unit. - 2.
+The Prosecution Support Services Division is responsible for supporting the criminal prosecution work in the areas of international law, victims liaison, policy, research and knowledge management. - 3.
 The Solicitors Division is responsible for providing the solicitor service in Dublin to the Director and oversight of the State Solicitor service nationally. - 4.
-The Corporate Services Division is responsible for enabling and contributing to the Office's overall objectives through the implementation of the range of corporate support functions.
+The Corporate Services Division is responsible for enabling and contributing to the Office's overall objectives through the implementation of the range of corporate support functions including HR and OD, Finance, ICT, Facilities, Governance, Public Affairs and Strategy.